Rastermap: A Discovery Method for Neural Population Recordings

 Abstract

 Neurophysiology has long progressed through exploratory experiments and chance discoveries.
-Anecdotes abound of researchers setting up experiments while listening to spikes in real time and observing a pattern of consistent firing when certain stimuli or behaviors happened.
-With the advent of large-scale recordings, such close observation of data has become harder because high-dimensional spaces are impenetrable to our pattern-finding intuitions.
-To help ourselves find patterns in neural data, our lab has been openly developing a visualization framework known as “Rastermap” over the past five years.
-Rastermap takes advantage of a new global optimization algorithm for sorting neural responses along a one-dimensional manifold.
-Displayed as a raster plot, the sorted neurons show a variety of activity patterns, which can be more easily identified and interpreted.
-We first benchmark Rastermap on realistic simulations with multiplexed cognitive variables.
-Then we demonstrate it on recordings of tens of thousands of neurons from mouse visual and sensorimotor cortex during spontaneous, stimulus-evoked and task-evoked epochs, as well as on whole-brain zebrafish recordings, widefield calcium imaging data, population recordings from rat hippocampus and artificial neural networks.
+Anecdotes abound of researchers listening to spikes in real time and noticing patterns of activity related to ongoing stimuli or behaviors.
+With the advent of large-scale recordings, such close observation of data has become difficult.
+To find patterns in large-scale neural data, we developed ‘Rastermap’, a visualization method that displays neurons as a raster plot after sorting them along a one-dimensional axis based on their activity patterns.
+We benchmarked Rastermap on realistic simulations and then used it to explore recordings of tens of thousands of neurons from mouse cortex during spontaneous, stimulus-evoked and task-evoked epochs.
+We also applied Rastermap to whole-brain zebrafish recordings; to wide-field imaging data; to electrophysiological recordings in rat hippocampus, monkey frontal cortex and various cortical and subcortical regions in mice; and to artificial neural networks.
 Finally, we illustrate high-dimensional scenarios where Rastermap and similar algorithms cannot be used effectively.

-preprint | code | original tweeprint
+paper | code | talk | slides | preprint | original tweeprint

 1. Make your next discovery using #Rastermap, a visualization method for large-scale neural data.